RazmikMovsisyan/loopin/README.md

 - **AC1:** No messaging interface or inbox is available in the navigation
 - **AC2:** User profiles do not contain "Send Message" buttons
 - **AC3:** Real-time chat functionality is completely absent from the application

-## Technology Stack
-- Frontend: React.js with React Router
-- Backend: Node.js/Express or Django
-- Authentication: JWT Tokens
-- Database: PostgreSQL or MongoDB

-## Installation & Setup
-*(To be completed based on your specific implementation)*

-## Contributing
-*(To be completed based on your project guidelines)*

-## License
-*(To be completed based on your chosen license)*

 ## **Testing**